DW01/traktor-docs/engine/physics.md

 local angVel = body:getAngularVelocity()
 ```

-Bodies come in three flavors: **Dynamic** bodies have mass and are fully simulated—they fall, bounce, and respond to forces. **Static** bodies (mass = 0) never move and have infinite mass—they're perfect for walls, floors, and buildings. **Kinematic** bodies move via animation rather than physics forces—useful for moving platforms or scripted sequences.
+Bodies come in three flavors: **Dynamic** bodies have mass and are fully simulated.
+They fall, bounce, and respond to forces. **Static** bodies (mass = 0) never move and have infinite mass.
+They're perfect for walls, floors, and buildings. **Kinematic** bodies move via animation rather than physics forces.
+Useful for moving platforms or scripted sequences.

 ### Collision Shapes